 While the Greater Lafourche Port Commission actively pursues its purpose of stimulating commercial development, it accepts as part of its mission the responsibility of acknowledging the environmental value of the setting in which Port Fourchon is located.
 Coastal erosion and wetland deterioration are serious problems affecting Louisiana’s coastal zone.
 With coastal wetland losses of 25 to 30 square miles per year, the long-term social, environmental, and economic consequences of coastal erosion deprive not only Louisiana but also the entire Gulf of Mexico region and the nation as a whole of vitally important fish, wildlife, and other wetland-related economic and environmental benefits.

 The Port Commission works diligently to protect and restore the coastal landscape and habitats that surround the port.
 GLPC has worked closely with federal, state, and local partners to implement, enhance, or champion numerous coastal and environmental restoration projects in and around Port Fourchon, including the port’s Maritime Forest Ridge & Marsh Restoration Project and the Fourchon Beach Repair Project.
 In some instances, restoration techniques were utilized for the first time on projects done by GLPC, making Port Fourchon an important proving ground for coastal science and restoration techniques.
 Below are just a few examples of how Port Fourchon works in conjunction with various organizations to protect our coastal landscape.

 - Maritime Forest Ridge

-When industry demand dictated that slips in the Northern Expansion be widened from 500 feet to 700 feet for deeper access, the Greater Lafourche Port Commission officials were faced with an unexpected situation: What do we do with the millions of cubic yards of additional dredged material that will be produced?
+When industry demand dictated that slips in the Northern Expansion be widened from 500 feet to 700 feet with deeper access, the Greater Lafourche Port Commission officials were faced with an unexpected situation: What do we do with the millions of cubic yards of additional dredged material that will be produced?

 Answer: Create a world-class environmental research and ecotourism opportunity while increasing storm protection for the community.